framedsc/Sitesource/markdown/GameGuides/enshrouded.md

   Numpad 6 to move cam right
   Numpad 9 to move cam up
   Numpad 7 to move cam down

+  Currently there is no controller support, though it is planned for the future.
+For now, You must use a mouse to look around.

 * **F3** will enable FOV control.
 You can leave this on.
   Numpad + to increase FOV
   Numpad - to decrease FOV

 * **F4** will enable time of day control.
 This allows you to manually change the normal day cycle with hotkeys.
   [ ] keys = increase/decrease time of day
   hold CTRL to move slower

 * **F5** will enable sun position control.
 Allows you move the sun more freely (not bound to the usual time of day track)
   Arrow keys to move the sun
   ↑   move sun up